sovagajmer/ISQA-3420-SGW/UseCases.md

 #Use Cases
 Use Case #1

-Title: Developer commits code to be examined for vulnerabilities
+Title: Developer commits code to be examined for vulnerabilities.

 Primary Actor: Developer

-Goal in Context: Gather vulnerability information for all external source code that is used by developers
+Goal in Context: Gather vulnerability information for all external source code that is used by developers.

 Stakeholders: Developer / Manager